Shamanic Soul Retrieval: The Oldest Framework for Fragmentation

 A sudden loss of a person, a home, a sense of safety, a belief about the world that turned out not to be true.

-A betrayal, especially one from someone who was supposed to be safe.
+A betrayal, especially one that comes from someone who was supposed to be safe.
 A parent.
 A partner.
 A community.
 A faith tradition.

 A prolonged period of survival, years spent performing okayness, years spent shrinking to fit a space that was never built for you, years spent being told that who you are is too much or not enough.